tux4kids/tuxmath/docs/README.txt

-    The comet that has the number you entered as its answer will be shot down by Tux the penguin.
+    The comet that has the number you entered as its answer will be shot down by Tux!

     Note: Sometimes more than one comet will have the same answer.
-          In this case, the comet closest to your cities will be destroyed first.
-[Perhaps all should be destroyed?]
+          In this case, the lowest comet will be destroyed.

     Note: After typing [ENTER / RETURN], the "LED"-style display will automatically reset to "000" for you, so you can answer the